Mastering the Wyckoff Trading Method: Step-by-Step Tutorial

 -

 SC -Selling Climax, volatility, and volume boom as retail investors sell in panic.
-The price bottoms and that price level will later become the lower boundary of the accumulation’s trading range.
+The price bottoms, and that bottom will later become the lower boundary of the accumulation’s trading range.

 -